Pupil Premium Action Plan

 Accelerated progress, personalised learning plans, increased engagement, improved outcomes |

-Equal access to opportunities of enhancement and resources |
+Equal access to opportunities of enhancement, engagement and resources |

-Participation in activities, improved attendance, improved range of first hand experiences, resources to learn at home |
+Parental engagement in learning, resources to support and enable learning at home, improved attendance, improved range of first hand experiences, access to uniform |

 Improved language acquisition |